 After you have been admitted and your transcripts have been evaluated by your academic division, you will receive a copy of the transfer credit evaluation.
 The maximum number of allowable transfer credit hours that can be applied toward undergraduate degree completion is sixty-one (61).

-For more information on transfer credit for undergraduate degree programs, click here.
+For more information, visit the transfer credit for undergraduate degree programs website.

 Graduate credit earned from a regionally accredited institution may be considered for transfer and applied towards the degree requirements, if approved by the department and the dean of the Graduate School.

-For more information on transfer credit for graduate degree programs, click here.
+For more information on transfer credit for graduate degree programs, contact the graduate school.

 All military undergraduate applicants (including dependents), with the exception of Army applicants (GoArmyEd), must complete the regular online application for admissions.
 GoArmyEd applicants must apply via the GoArmyEd portal.